 A user will connect to the same desktop each time, and is able to personalize the environment to their own needs, as the changes are saved even after disconnection.

-Meaning, a desktop within a persistent VDI environment will behave exactly like a personal desktop at home.
+Meaning, a desktop within a persistent virtual desktop environment will behave exactly like a personal desktop at home.

 A user will connect to a generic desktop, and no changes will be saved.
 It is cheaper, as no maintenance of customized settings is needed.

 A non-persistent VDI is often seen in organizations that many task workers, or employees who perform repetitive tasks without the need for personalization.

 There are three ways to deliver virtualized desktop environments: